Sabino dialect

 Sabino is a Central Italian dialect spoken in Central Italy, precisely in an area which includes the northern part of the province of Aquila and the whole province of Rieti, with some linguistic islands in the province of Rome.
 It preserves the Late Latin vocalism, also known as archaic vocalism.

+Subdivisions

 It is divided into three main groups, each one representing a local form of Sabino.